rieckpil/progmot/content/post/writing-a-book-remotely.md

 Once we had a working sample application running on AWS and we were confident that the topic we were about to write added value, we started writing the book.
 We first sketched out a table of contents and started working on the different chapters in parallel.

 We created a new AWS account for this project, and added three IAM users for us.
-Next, we created a GitHub organization that acted as an umbrella container for all related code repositories for this eBook project.
+Next, we created a GitHub organization that acted as an umbrella container for all related code repositories for this ebook project.

 We more or less split this PoC time into two areas: automating the infrastructure setup with CloudFormation and developing a sample application.
 Back then, we started with `.yaml` CloudFormation templates but moved quickly to the promising AWS CDK project.